 Now it was time to finish the doodle and color the bottle cap.
 The little doodle details and shades were made with my Sakura Pigma Micron #005 and the cap was painted with the Sakura Pigma Micron Brush pen.

-I love these pens, they have archival ink and don’t bleed or ghost on your journal.
-For more information about my favorite pen check this post here!
+I love these pens, they have archival ink and don’t bleed or ghost in your journal.
+For more information about my favorite pens check out the post below.

 This is how my bullet journal page for washi tape swatches turned out at the end!